lucidNTR/cloudflare-docs/content/workers/platform/triggers/custom-domains.md

 ## Fetch

 Custom Domains are considered the origin for your request.
-This means calling `fetch()` on the incoming request object is an anti-pattern.
-Instead, create new `Request` objects to reference any external dependencies, or use Cloudflare's built in primitives via bindings.
+This means that just calling `fetch()` on the incoming request object would not work to delegate to another worker.
+Instead, either create a new `Request` objects to redirect to other workers, or use Cloudflare's built in primitives via bindings.

 ![Workers can use the fetch API to request external dependencies](/workers/platform/triggers/media/custom-domains-dependencies.png)